 This guide will also cover (6) the differences between sprint & sustainable efforts on the rower, as well as (7) Starting a Sprint on the Rower.

 It is also important to note the role that (8) stroke rate and (9) damper setting play in this process.

-(1) Sequencing the Pull and the Recovery
+(1) Sequencing the Pull & Recovery

 Sequencing the pull plays an important role in an athlete’s ability express power on the rower.
 Break the sequencing and you will bleed power (inefficient).